 To help make sure the app catalogue is fully stocked, Samsung also launched a Tizen app challenge in 2013 handing out $4 million to the 64 winners who created a both native Tizen apps and HTML5-based applications.

 The Instagram-like Tizengram HTML 5 app was created by one developer during a Tizen Developer lab in 2013

 Like Android, there will be multi-user profiles as well as support for games and app that require more advanced 3D graphics.
-This update is expected later in 2014 and has already made an appearance on the Samsung Galaxy S4 so we might not too far away.
+This update is expected in early 2015.

 Are you sold on the Tizen OS?
 Do you think it will be a success?
 Let us know your thoughts in the comments section below.